 Complex, situated in the center of Patan city, also known as Lalitpur, houses the residence of the former Patan royal family.
-Patan Square and its surroundings is good specimen of ancient Newari architecture.
-There are three main courtyards in the palace: Mul Chowk, Sundari Chowk and Keshav Narayan Chowk.
-Mul Chowk, the oldest one, is at the centre of Patan square.
+Patan Square and its surroundings are a good specimen of ancient Newari architecture.
+There are three main courtyards in the palace: Mul Chowk, Sundari Chowk, and Keshav Narayan Chowk.
+Mul Chowk, the oldest one, is at the center of Patan square.

 Sundari Chowk: Sundari Chowk is to the south of the Mul Chowk with its sunken tank known as Tusha Hiti Mul Chowk & Taleju Temple.

 Keshav Narayan Chowk: Keshav Narayan Chowk is towards the northern part.
 Dominating Degutale temple is next to it.
 It is the site of the earliest Malla palace in Patan.
 The Chowk sits on the older foundations of a Buddhist monastery.